Phillippa Bennett

 Full Time Foundation: 4 years

-This dynamic and diverse English BA (Hons) course provides a thorough exploration of English Literature, where you can plot your own pathways through a range of themed strands and in-depth module topics, all regularly taught by dedicated, enthusiastic and research-active tutors.
+The University of Northampton’s dynamic and diverse English BA degree provides a thorough exploration of English Literature, where you can plot your own pathways through a range of themed strands and in-depth module topics, all regularly taught by dedicated, enthusiastic and research-active tutors.
 We offer a supportive learning environment where you can feel safe and empowered to explore new ideas, develop your love of literature and learn vital life skills for your future career.

 The team of English degree lecturers is big enough to offer a variety of modules, but small enough to provide you with a close-knit learning environment.
 You will know your tutors personally and see them regularly and you will regularly find someone to help you with your academic study, and to provide pastoral support hand-in-hand with Northampton’s excellent student support services.